simoncozens/thinking-in-opentype/workbook.md

 ## Basic feature coding - substitutions and ligatures

 We’re mostly going to be exploring feature programming through example and experimentation.
 When it comes to programming, just trying things and seeing what happens is the best way to learn!
 OTLFiddle was created so that you can quickly test out OpenType rules and get feedback on how they are applied to a piece of text.

+OpenType rules are normally written in a language that doesn't exactly have a name - it's known variously as "AFDKO" (from "Adobe Font Development Kit for OpenType"), "Adobe feature language", "fea", "feature format", and so on.
+Other ways of representing rules are available, (and inside the font they are stored in quite a different representation) but this is the most common way that we can write the rules to program our fonts.

 We’re going to begin by coding a simple “ff” ligature.
 Open up OTLFiddle, drop the `OpenSans-Dummy.ttf` font at the top, and paste in the contents of into `OpenSans-Dummy.fea` the editor on the left.
 (This provides anchor and mark positioning rules for accents).